 Sustana Fiber’s sustainable manufacturing and business practices deliver premium 100% recycled fibers for a broad range of paper, tissue and food packaging products –– and focus on maximizing product quality while minimizing water usage, energy usage and waste throughout production.
 Through this approach, we can help our partners reach their sustainable supply chain goals.

-For example, as part of the Cup-to-Cup: Closing the Loop partnership project with Starbucks, we recycled 18 truckloads of Starbucks cups, or nearly 288 tons.
+For example, as part of the Cup-to-Cup: partnership project with Starbucks, we recycled 18 truckloads of Starbucks cups, or nearly 288 tons.
 The U.S. Environmental Protection Agency reports that every ton of paper recycled saves 7,000 gallons of water, meaning this project saved over 2 million gallons of water.

 In 2016, Sustana Fiber’s Wisconsin mill found a way to divert cold water from pipes near the end of our production line to our plant’s cold-water supply, resulting in water savings of just under 8 percent per ton of fiber produced between 2016 and 2018.